-Line pan with parchment: to make sure you can easily remove bars from the pan to aid in slicing, be sure to line the bottom and sides of your 9×13 pan with parchment paper.
+Line the pan with parchment!.
+To make sure you can easily remove bars from the pan to aid in slicing, be sure to line the bottom and sides of your 9×13 pan with parchment paper.
 I like to cut two strips that hang over the sides to make it even easier.

 For dessert bars in general, it helps if they’re fully solidified before you try to slice them, so that the cuts are nice and clean.
 Another great way to get clean cuts is to run your knife under the faucet before each cut!

 These pineapple cheesecake bars are consistently a hit.
 Give them a try for your next occasion — you (and your family and friends) won’t regret it!
 And if you like these, I’ve got some fantastic brown butter recipes all over my blog for you!
 First, you have to try the very first recipe that I posted here, my brown butter black-bottom sweet potato pie!
 It’s so good and it’s the perfect way to end a holiday meal.

 And you love dessert bars, you should also check out my brown butter banana blondies — another rich and decadent dessert bar recipe that’s made with white chocolate, ripe banana, and a brown butter cream cheese icing!